Disappearance of the Beaumont children: Gerard Croiset

 The Beaumont case attracted international attention.
-On 8 November 1966, Gerard Croiset, a Dutch psychic, was brought to Australia to assist in the search, causing a media frenzy.
+On 8 November 1966, Gerard Croiset, a Dutch psychic, was brought to Australia to assist in the search, which caused a furor in the press.
 Croiset's efforts proved unsuccessful, with his story changing day-to-day and offering no clues.
 He identified a spot at a warehouse near the children's home in which he believed their bodies had been buried, inside the remains of an old brick kiln.
-The property owners, who were reluctant to excavate based only on a psychic's claim, soon bowed to public pressure after publicity helped raise $40,000 to have the building demolished.
-No remains, nor any evidence linking to any of the Beaumont family was found.
-In 1996, the building identified by Croiset was undergoing partial demolition and the owners allowed for a full search of the site.
+The property owners, who were reluctant to excavate based only on a psychic's claim, soon bowed to public pressure after publicity helped raise A$40,000 to have the building demolished.
+No remains, nor any evidence tied to any members of the Beaumont family, was found.
+In 1996, the building identified by Croiset was undergoing partial demolition and the owners allowed a full search of the site.
 Once again, no trace was found of the children.

 Hoax letters

 About two years after the disappearance, the Beaumont parents received two letters: one was supposedly written by Jane, and another by a man who said he was keeping the children.
 The envelopes showed a postmark of Dandenong, Victoria.
 The brief notes described a relatively pleasant existence and referred to "The Man" who was keeping them.
 Police believed at the time that the letters could quite likely have been authentic after comparing them with others written by Jane.
 The letter from "The Man" said that he had appointed himself "guardian" of the children and was willing to hand them back to their parents.
 In the letter a meeting place was nominated.

 The Beaumont parents, followed by a detective, drove to the designated place but nobody appeared.
-It was some time later that a third letter arrived, also purported to be from Jane, stating that the man had realised a disguised detective was present and that he decided to keep the children because the Beaumonts had betrayed his trust.
+Some time later a third letter arrived, also purported to be from Jane, stating that the man had realised a disguised detective was present and that he decided to keep the children because the Beaumonts had betrayed his trust.
 There were no further letters.
 In 1992, new forensic examinations of the letters showed they were a hoax.
 Fingerprint technology had improved and the author was identified as a 41-year-old man who had been a teenager at the time and had written the letters as a joke.
 Because of the time that had elapsed, he was not charged with any offence.

-Later developments

-In November of 2013, excavation was initiated in the back of a North Plympton factory that had previously belonged to one possible suspect in the case, Harry Phipps (see below).
-Further excavation at a slightly different location on the site was undertaken in February of 2018, but nothing relevant was found.
-The excavations were based on two men reporting that as boys they had been paid to dig a hole in that area at around that time, and also based on geophysical testing which had identified anomalous disturbed soil.
-Animal bones were found, but nothing was found in relation to the Beaumont children.